hMsats/compile_bitcoin_core/README.md

     chmod +x maken.sh;\
     ./maken.sh 24.0

 to install the bash script, execute the script and download, compile and test Bitcoin Core version 24.0 in your Ubuntu Linux home directory.
+You may have to answer a few questions.

 You'll find `bitcoind` and `bitcoin-cli` in `$HOME/bitcoin-24.0/src` and `bitcoin-qt` in `$HOME/bitcoin-24.0/src/qt`.